 }

 If for any reason a full-duplex program stops consuming recorded data, there's a buffer overrun and recording stops.
-But since playback and record direction are synchronous, this will stop playback too.
+But since playback and record direction are synchronous, this will also stop playback.
 For instance, waiting for playback to drain without consuming recorded data will never complete, because the record direction will pause the stream because of the overrun.
 Deadlock occurs.

 The ``appbufsz'' parameter is the size of the buffer the application is responsible for keeping non-empty (playback) or non-full (record).
 It should never be used for latency or buffer usage calculations.

-The ``bufsz'' parameter is read-only and gives the total buffering between the application and Joe's ears, it's actually the latency.
+The ``bufsz'' parameter is read-only and gives the total buffering between the application and Joe's ears, i.e. it's the actual latency.
 It takes into account any buffering including uncontrolled buffering of network sockets.

 Short answer: four.
-Hardware, as most of the software, stores 24-bit samples in 4-byte words, this format is often referred as ``s24le'' or ``s24be''.
-It's the default when 24-bit encodings are requested.
+Hardware, as most of the software, stores 24-bit samples in 4-byte words.
+This format is often referred to as ``s24le'' or ``s24be'', and it's the default when 24-bit encodings are requested.

-However that's not always the case: .wav and .aiff files store 24-bit samples in 3-byte words to save space.
-This encoding is often referred as ``s24le3'' or ``s24be3''.
-If a program just reads and plays such files without any processing, it's likely it will try to send the file contends on the audio stream as-is.
+However, that's not always the case: .wav and .aiff files store 24-bit samples in 3-byte words to save space.
+This encoding is often referred to as ``s24le3'' or ``s24be3''.
+If a program just reads and plays such files without any processing, it's likely it will try to send the file contents on the audio stream as-is.
 If so, the parameters should be set as follows:

 A (wrong) program may use the following approach.
 Consider the following function to wait for the play buffer to become ready: